aburgasser/splat/docs/index.rst

 >>> splist = splat.getSpectrum(young=True)
 >>> splist = splat.getSpectrum(spt=['M7','L5'],jmag=[14.,99.])

-In each case, splist is a list of Spectrum objects, which is the container of various aspects of the spectrum and it source properties.
+In each case, splist is a list of Spectrum_ objects, which is the container of various aspects of the spectrum and it source properties.
 For example, selecting the first spectrum,

+.. _Spectrum: splat.html?highlight=spectrum#the-splat-spectrum-object

 >>> sp = splist[0]

 ``sp.wave`` gives the wavelengths of this spectrum, ``sp.flux`` the flux values, and ``sp.noise`` the flux uncertainty.
+There are several other elements to the Spectrum_ object that can be accessed using ``sp.info()``.

 You can also read in your own spectrum by passing a filename

 >>> sp = splat.Spectrum(filename='PATH_TO/myspectrum.fits')

-Note that this file must conform to the standard of the SPL data: the first column is wavelength in microns, second column flux in f_lambda units, third column (optional) is flux uncertainty.
+Note that this file must conform to the following standard: the first column is wavelength in microns, second column flux in f_lambda units, third column (optional) is flux uncertainty in f_lambda units.

 * To flux calibrate the spectrum, use the object's built in fluxCalibrate_ method: